rmoreirao/ReliableAzureAPIM/README.md

 	Key Vault to be Internal - Ongoing

-	Check if Only on Subnet is Ok for all the Private Endpoints

-	Start preparing for Multi-Region

 	Move firewall to Basic

 	Kill all the resources and move to the other subscription!

+	Start preparing for Multi-Region

 	Both Inbound and Outbound needs to go via Firewall